ghc-proposals/ghc-proposals/proposals/0041-ghci-instances.rst

 Future Work
 -----------

-The original `Trac ticket <https://ghc.haskell.org/trac/ghc/ticket/15610>`_ also suggests some further work.
+The original `ticket <https://gitlab.haskell.org/ghc/ghc/issues/15610>`_ also suggests some further work.
 There are several improvements that could be proposed.
 These are meant as ideas that could be fleshed out in a future proposal.

 Negative Results
 ~~~~~~~~~~~~~~~~